This post may contain affiliate links. Read my full disclosure policy.

 Learn how to make authentic Tom Kha Gai (Thai Coconut Chicken Soup) with this simple delicious recipe.
 Can be made in an Instant Pot or on the stove top.
 Gluten-free and vegan adaptable!
 Updated 3/20 ( see notes)

 - 1/4 cup ginger, sliced into 1/8 inch thick disks, skins ok ( 2 inch piece)

 - 1/4 cup galangal root, sliced into 1/8 thick disks, skins ok ( 2 inch piece)

 - 3 tablespoons finely chopped lemongrass– or use lemongrass paste.

-- 1 -2 cups chicken broth (see notes) or veggie broth
+- 2 cups chicken broth or veggie broth

 - 1 lb boneless, skinless chicken- whole breasts or thighs (or sub 1 pound crispy Tofu)

-- 8 ounces sliced mushrooms (button, shiitake, cremini) or sub other veggies like bell pepper, snow peas, etc.
+- 8 ounces mushrooms (oyster, shiitake, cremini, or straw mushrooms) or sub other veggies like bell pepper, snow peas, etc.